Updated December, 2017

 Compromise is midway between the previous four styles (see figure).
 It will lead to a partial fulfillment of the needs, concerns, and goals of both parties.
 Compared to collaboration, few issues are confronted.
 Compromise is appropriate when the goals of the parties are moderately important and not worth the effort and time required for collaboration.

-The family may need assistance in resolving conflicts.
+The family or business may need assistance in resolving conflicts.
 So you may need to assume a leadership role in managing and resolving these conflicts.
-Below are six steps or techniques you can use for managing a family/business dispute.
+Below are six steps or techniques you can use for managing a family or business dispute.

 - Involve all parties - Next, involve all parties in the communication process.
 Involvement begins by asking questions and encouraging others to answer.
 Listen as people respond to your questions.